apache/spark/docs/submitting-applications.md

 For Python applications, simply pass a `.py` file in the place of `<application-jar>` instead of a JAR, and add Python `.zip`, `.egg` or `.py` files to the search path with `--py-files`.

+There are a few options available that are specific to the [cluster manager](#cluster-overview.html#cluster-manager-types) that is being used.
-To enumerate all options available to `spark-submit` run it with `--help`.
+For example, with a [Spark Standalone](#spark-standalone) cluster with `cluster` deploy mode, you can also specify `--supervise` to make sure that the driver is automatically restarted if it fails with non-zero exit code.
+To enumerate all such options available to `spark-submit`, run it with `--help`.
 Here are a few examples of common options:

 {% highlight bash %}
 # Run application locally on 8 cores